BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 | Split phase  |       2x120 |               25 |           6000 |        US|
 | Three phase  |         230 |     3x16<br>3x25 | 11040<br>17250 |        NL|

 **Note:** typically a circuit breaker protects a group of outlets in a building.
-BrewPi heating elements are intentionally dimensioned a few 100W below the maximum power of most common circuit breakers to allow connecting some other small electrical appliances like a pump, light, or radio to the same group without problems.
+Our heating elements are intentionally dimensioned a few hundred watts below the maximum power of most common circuit breakers to allow connecting some other small electrical appliances like a pump, light, or radio to the same group without problems.

 ## Elements

-At BrewPi we sell low watt density (4 - 13 W/cm<sup>2</sup>) heating elements.
-Heating elements are designed produce heat, and heat production is measured in watts.
-A low watt density heating element produces a low amount of heat per element surface area.
-This prevents scorching your elements with mash sugars, and ensures they are easy to clean after brewing.
-At the same time it prevents scorching your brew and the possible production of burnt off-flavors that might ruin your beer.
-BrewPi heating elements come in three types, round, foldback and tri-clamp.
-All elements are made from stainless steel for durability and hygiene reasons.
+The heating elements we sell have a low watt density (4 - 13 W/cm<sup>2</sup>).
+This means the heat is produced over a large surface area, and the risk of caramelizing and burning mash sugars is greatly reduced.
+Caramelizing and burning mash sugars can create unintended flavors in your beer.
+Moreover, the caramel deposits on the element and is hard to clean.
+Our heating elements come in three types, round, foldback and tri-clamp.
+All elements are made from stainless steel for durability and food safety.

 ### Round

-At BrewPi we sell custom designed round heating elements.
+Our round heating elements are a custom design.
 Round elements heat your mash / wort more homogeneous, are minimally blocking the flow when whirlpooling and have the lowest watt density of all the elements we sell.
 When mounted in a kettle with the design diameter there is a 5cm (2in) gap between the element and the kettle wall, see photo.
 The elements come in two types; 1-phase elements with one resistor per flange, and 3-phase elements with 3.
 Especially the 3-phase elements have an extremely low watt density, which makes scorching your element practically impossible.
 All elements have a protective earth terminal, and come with a mounting kit to protect the electrical wiring from liquids.

 ![Heating elements-round](../images/heat-element-round.jpg)